 - Automatic connection to a network (e.g. via router) - Direct connection between the product and an end device

 Depending on the intended application of the WPS function, the procedure for activation will vary.

 Activating WPS function for automatic connection to a network

-- □ WLAN must be activated in the product. - $\hfill\square$ WPS must be activated on the router.
+Requirements: $\ \square$ WLAN must be activated in the product.